OsitaNduka/Group-Work/WasteNotPressRelease.md

 ### 🍎🥖 **Introducing WasteNot: A Community-Driven Solution to Reduce Food Waste and Feed Those in Need** 🥕🍞

-**[City, State]** — WasteNot, a new mobile app 🆕📲 designed to connect local stores with surplus perishable items 🥗🍲 to community members in need, launches today with a mission to fight food waste ♻️ and hunger 🍽️ simultaneously.
+**London, United Kingdom** — WasteNot, a new mobile app 🆕📲 designed to connect local stores with surplus perishable items 🥗🍲 to community members in need, launches today with a mission to fight food waste ♻️ and hunger 🍽️ simultaneously.
 WasteNot provides an easy-to-use platform for retailers 🏪 to donate items approaching their expiration date, ensuring that good food 🥑🥛 is put to use instead of being discarded.

 ![alt text](image-2.png)